3 Idiots: Marketing

 Aamir Khan used innovative marketing strategies for the promotions of the films, in order to gain wide exposure among audience.
 Anil Arjun, the CEO of Reliance MediaWorks which produced and distributed the film had stated that, a 40-member team was put in place to market the film four months prior to the release.
 He said that "the campaign was made such a way that it appeals to all category of viewers — people who are going to multiplexes in metros and single screens in small towns".
 The film was shown to all stakeholders and the company employees prior to the release, and a 360-degree marketing campaign was made after the release, which covered digital, outdoor, brand partnerships, public relations and merchandise.

-The "butt chairs" used by the actors in the film, were placed at leading multiplex chains for public viewing.
+The "butt chairs" used by the actors in the film were placed at leading multiplex chains for public viewing.
 The makers teamed up with Zapak.com for digital promotions, with firstly the official website titled idiotsacademy.com was launched and the lead cast came with video chatting to the fans.
 The website designed keeping in mind the college atmosphere and few special added features.
 The team later interacted with fans through video conference during the online music launch.
-A two-promotional tour was conducted by Khan, where he would travel across India.
+Khan travelled across India on a two-promotional tour.
 On the website, an alternate reality game called "Track Aamir" was launched, to track the whereabouts of the actor during this tour.
 The site had over 600,000 unique visitors within two weeks.
 During this tour, Aamir Khan invited 24 friends personally to attend the premiere held in Mumbai, prior to the release of the film.
 Prior to the release promos for the film was unveiled in an event attended by the lead actors and the crew associated in the film, and press conferences streamed in seven countries.
 The online promos, trailer, video songs and interviews were released in YouTube.